Turkish-backed rebels say they regain pivotal Syrian town Saraqeb

 “The opposition have now cut the highways and brought the regime to square one,” said Syrian opposition defector general Ahmad Rahhal.

-Additional reporting by Tom Perry in Beirut, Andrey Kuzmin and Andrew Osborn in Moscow, Omar Fahmy in Cairo; Writing by Suleiman Al-Khalidi and Daren Butler in Istanbul; Editing by Robert Birsel and Andrew Cawthorne
+Additional reporting by Tom Perry in Beirut, Andrey Kuzmin and Andrew Osborn in Moscow, Orhan Coskun in Ankara, Omar Fahmy in Cairo; Writing by Suleiman Al-Khalidi and Daren Butler in Istanbul; Editing by Robert Birsel and Andrew Cawthorne